 When I meet someone new, I go through a six-touch process to ensure we build a real relationship.
-Upon reaching that point of true connection, this individual becomes a first degree connection -- a.k.a. someone I can comfortably ask a favor from.
+Upon reaching that point of true connection, this individual becomes a first-degree connection -- a.k.a., someone I can comfortably ask a favor of.

 Every individual we add to our network is linked to dozens of other potential connections -- in other words, our second degree connections.

-We've all heard this connections concept from LinkedIn.
-The problem is, since everyone on LinkedIn is constantly connecting with everyone, the line between who is and isn't a real first or second degree connection often becomes blurred.
+We've all heard of this connections concept from LinkedIn.
+The problem is, since everyone on LinkedIn is constantly connecting with everyone, the line between who is and isn't a real first- or second-degree connection often becomes blurred.

-That's why when many people ask a first degree connection for an introduction to a second degree connection, whether on or off LinkedIn, many people naturally employ a poor strategy.
-This typically looks like this:
+That's why when many people ask a first-degree connection for an introduction to a second-degree connection, whether on or off LinkedIn, many people naturally employ a poor strategy.
+It typically looks like this:

 It was great meeting you last week at the conference.
-You had mentioned you know Alexa from Example Ventures.
+You mentioned you know Alexa from Example Ventures.
 Alexa seems like a fantastic person and I would love to connect with her.
-Can you introduce me to her?
+Can you introduce me?

 While this is a friendly approach, it's riddled with some major problems.

 Solution: Include an "appendix" or drafted email introduction in the body of the email.
-This makes it incredibly easy for the first degree connection to copy-paste-send.
+This makes it easy for the first-degree connection to copy, paste, and send.

 Problem: We're not making our value clear.
-Without further researching their relationship, we don't know how close Michael (our first degree connection) and Alexa (second degree connection) even are.
+Without further researching their relationship, we don't know how close Michael (our first-degree connection) and Alexa (second-degree connection) even are.
 What if Michael is trying to improve his relationship with Alexa?
-If he simply gets the email above, we're asking him to put his reputation on the line.
+If he gets the email above, we're asking him to put his reputation on the line.

 Solution: Explain the reasoning behind the connection.

-If Michael understands why we're trying to connect with Alexa, he may recognize the value as a benefit to his relationship with Alexa.
-If we're able to provide Alexa with something that will benefit her, why wouldn't Michael want to be the facilitator between that success?
+If Michael understands why we're trying to connect with Alexa, he may recognize the value as a benefit to his relationship with her.
+If we're able to provide Alexa with something that will benefit her, why wouldn't Michael want to be the facilitator of that success?

 Solution: Pose the introduction as a question instead of a statement.
 So instead of, "I know you're extremely busy and would greatly appreciate ..."
 I'd say, "Would you be willing to introduce me?
-I of course understand if you're too busy."
+I understand, if you're too busy."